Prompts

 if 'prompt' in kwargs:

-return self.llm.prompt_to_intel(
+return self.llm.prompt_to_intel(**kwargs)

-message = '`Bot.process` requires key word argument `prompt`.'
+message = '`Bot.process` requires `prompt` as an argument.'

 raise ValueError(message)